rtCamp/visual-automation-backstop/README.md

 NOTE: If you are using the basic framework then `npm run referece & npm run test` commands will work for creating reference screenshots & running the test respectively.

-If you are using the basic BacksstopJS installation with backstop.json file then `backstop reference & backstop test` commands will work.
+If you are using the default BacksstopJS installation with backstop.json file then `backstop reference & backstop test` commands will work.